openhab/org.openhab.binding.zwave/doc/fibaro/fgrgbw_0_0.md

 ### Parameter 38: Alarm sequence program

 Alarm sequence program.
-Default setting: 10, 1-10 specifies alarm program number.
+<p&gtDefault setting: 10, 1-10 specifies alarm program number.</p&gt
 Values in the range 1 to 10 may be set.

 The manufacturer defined default value is ```10```.